xypeng97/xypeng97.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-This is Xiangyu Peng!

-I'm a currently a 2nd-year master student at Robotics Institute at the [University of Michigan, Ann Arbor](https://umich.edu/).
-I conducted research about exoskeleton and human study, advised by Prof. [Leia Stirling](https://ioe.engin.umich.edu/people/leia-stirling/).

-I received my B.E. in School of Mechanical Engineering at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
-During my undergraduate, I worked with Prof. [Guoying Gu](https://scholar.google.com/citations?user=ac8jed8AAAAJ&hl=zh-CN) on soft robotics.
+I'm a currently a 2nd-year master student in the Robotics Institute at the [University of Michigan](https://umich.edu/).
+I'm currently working in Stirling Research Group, advised by Prof. [Leia Stirling](https://ioe.engin.umich.edu/people/leia-stirling/).
+I received my B.E. degree in Mechanical Engineering at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/), advised by Prof. [Guoying Gu](https://scholar.google.com/citations?user=ac8jed8AAAAJ&hl=zh-CN).
+My research interest falls in wearable robotics, exoskeleton and human-robot interaction.

 I will be a PhD student at Robotics Institute at the University of Michigan, Ann Arbor starting Fall 2021.